theriddleofenigma/easy-frontend/README.md

 # Easy Frontend for Backend Developers

 Hi, Actually anyone can utilise this content but for backend developers it's been a long way to bring up the heat.
-This repo will contain all the materials covered on the [Easy Frontend for Backend Developers](https://github.com/theriddleofenigma/easy-frontend).
+This repo will contain all the materials covered on the [Easy Frontend for Backend Developers](https://github.com/theriddleofenigma/easy-frontend) series.

-For every part of the series, will have a dedicated branch for it.
+Every part of the series, will have a dedicated branch for it.
 And the `main` branch will always have the latest code of the recent session.

 ## Series